Fraunhofer Institute for Systems and Innovation Research: Sustainability and Infrastructure Systems

 Taking into account ecological, political, economic and social aspects, the CC Sustainability and Infrastructure Systems conducts research on innovations that foster the decoupling of economic growth and environmental pollution.
 The research focus ranges from individual new products up to long-term developments in industrialized and developing countries.
 The four Business Units are Water Resources Management, Sustainability Innovation and Policy, Raw Materials, and Mobility.

 Emerging Technologies

 The CC Emerging Technologies is concerned with the analysis of new technologies and socio-technical transformations.
 It examines the changes resulting from the interplay between technologies, innovations and society.
 Communication and an interdisciplinary perspective are essential for the research conducted.
 The Business Units Bioeconomy and Life Sciences, Innovations in the Health System, Information and Communication Technologies, and Industrial Technologies contribute to the respective scientific discourses.

 Policy and Society

 Research and innovation are increasingly called upon to contribute to overcoming societal challenges.
-The CC examines the resulting requirements for research and innovation systems, as well as for the design of a research, technology and innovation policy committed to sustainability and societal well-being and its coordination with other policy fields.
+The CC Policy and Society examines the resulting requirements for research and innovation systems, as well as for the design of a research, technology and innovation policy committed to sustainability and societal well-being and its coordination with other policy fields.
 This happens in the Business Units Policy for Innovation and Transformation, Societal Change and Innovation, Regional Innovation Dynamics and Knowledge Exchange, and Innovation and Regulation.